twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 ## Concepts

-chezmoi stores the desired state of your dotfiles in the directory `~/.local/share/chezmoi`.
-When you run `chezmoi apply`, chezmoi calculates the desired contents and permissions for each dotfile and then makes any changes necessary so that your dotfiles match that state.
+Roughly speaking, chezmoi stores the desired state of your dotfiles in the directory `~/.local/share/chezmoi`.
+When you run `chezmoi apply`, chezmoi calculates the desired contents for each of your dotfiles and then makes the minimum changes required to make your dotfiles match your desired state. chezmoi's concepts are [described more accurately in the reference manual](/reference/concepts/).

 ## Start using chezmoi on your current machine